Expected Signature For the Lorentz Invariance Violation Effects on $\gamma-\gamma$ Absorption: Application to VHE Spectra Characteristic

+In Figure {\ref{fig:SED}}, we also include the EBL attenuation spectrum (green dotted lines) and the model spectra in the case of cosmic opacity with LIV effects in both the linear (red dotted-dashed lines) and quadratic (blue dashed lines) perturbation mode for the subluminal regime.
 It is interesting to compare the model spectra for the case of standard EBL attenuation with the case of cosmic opacity with LIV effects.
 In the case of standard EBL attenuation, the theoretical $\gamma$-ray spectra display a power-law shape at low energies, followed by an exponential decrease at TeV energies.
-Alternatively, in the case of cosmic opacity with LIV effects, a convex spectra can be seen around the break energy, $E_{\gamma,\rm break}$.
-We note that, the energy spectra break for case of cosmic opacity with LIV effects in consequence of the drastic reduction in the cosmic opacity, leading up to the model spectra transform smoothly from the case of standard EBL attenuation to the intrinsic spectrum.
-It is clear from Figure {\ref{fig:SED}} that the cosmic opacity with LIV effects considered here is able to roughly reproduce the observed $\gamma$-ray spectra for the GRB 221009A.
+Alternatively, in the regime of cosmic opacity with LIV effects, a convex spectrum can be seen around {the critical energy}, $E_{\gamma,\rm cr}$.
+We note that {a reemergence of the energy spectrum of $\gamma$-rays} for the case of cosmic opacity with LIV effects in consequence of the drastic reduction in the cosmic opacity, leading up to the model spectra {transforming} smoothly from the case of standard EBL attenuation to the intrinsic spectrum.